shubhamrao6/DocHuman/README.md

 - **Team Collaboration:** (UI placeholder for team features).
 - **API & Settings:** (UI placeholders for future integrations).

+## Architecture

+DocHuman follows a modular architecture for maintainability and scalability:

+### Component Structure
+- **Modular Components:** Each screen is a separate, reusable component
+- **Custom Hooks:** Business logic extracted into reusable hooks
+- **Service Layer:** API and WebSocket services organized in dedicated modules
+- **Utility Functions:** Common utilities for file handling and formatting

 ## Getting Started

 ### Prerequisites